chase-lsc/Chase-Test-Docs/docs/Task-2.md

  9\.
 Press stop recording, save the worksheet.
 Open the macro file and **test** it.

-## Adjust for two columns into one
+## Adjust for two columns into one column

  What if you find that the half of the list have city name and rest of the list does not?
-This macro will create new columns of each list and rejoin them in the original column.
+This macro will create new individual columns and rejoin them in the original column.